 CAUTION: Never turn the adjuster (23) without the shear adapter (61) installed.
-The shear adapter is a safety feature and is designed to prevent too much torque being applied.
-The shear adapter will fail (by breaking) if too much torque is used.
+The shear adapter is a safety feature and is designed to prevent too much torque being applied when the adjuster (23) is turned.
+The shear adapter (61) will fail (by breaking) if too much torque is used.